johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-04-21-using-kernel-memory-to-chunk-documents-into-azure-ai-search/index.md

 }
 ```

+As we can see, this endpoint:

+1. Accepts files from a POST request with an index name in the querystring
+2. Uploads them to Blob Storage (matching the container name to the index they will be processed into in future)
-As we can see, this endpoint accepts files, uploads them to Blob Storage and adds them to the queue with `_documentProcessorQueue.EnqueueDocumentUri`.
+3. Adds them to the queue with `_documentProcessorQueue.EnqueueDocumentUri`.
 This will then be picked up by the background service and processed.

 ## Registering our services